 Because the Leadership Program was developed to meet the needs of today's professionals, it emphasizes competencies instead of courses.
 Leadership is job-embedded and work-related.
 The Leadership Program's design embeds practice in theoretical knowledge bases.
 The program is field-based, flexible, and designed to provide a learning community for leaders who want to earn a master's, specialist, or doctorate while continuing to be employed.
-Although some coursework is necessary to complete the degree, Leadership gives self-directed, self-motivated individuals a way to take charge of their own education while incorporating professional experience.
+Although some specific courses are required, Leadership gives self-directed, self-motivated individuals a way to take charge of their own education while incorporating professional experience.